Pollution from fishing vessels

 All fishing vessels of 12 metres or more in length must display placards notifying crew and passengers of the garbage discharge requirements for that vessel under MARPOL.

-Every fishing vessel of 100 gross tonnage and above, and every fishing vessel certified to carry 15 or more persons, is also now required to carry a Garbage Management Plan.
+Every fishing vessel of 100 gross tonnage and above, and every fishing vessel certified to carry 15 or more persons, must also carry a garbage management plan.

-The Garbage Management Plan contains procedures for collecting, storing, processing and disposing of garbage, including the use of appropriate garbage handling equipment such as storage containers, compactors or incinerators.
+The garbage management plan contains procedures for collecting, storing, processing and disposing of garbage, including the use of appropriate garbage handling equipment such as storage containers, compactors or incinerators.
 View our garbage management plan example.

-The Record book and any receipt for using a waste reception facility in port must be kept for two years and be available for inspection by authorities.
+The record book and receipts able to be obtained from using a waste reception facility in port must be kept for two years and be available for inspection by authorities.

-Record books and garbage placards can be obtained from AMSA offices around Australia.
+Record books and garbage placards can be obtained from our offices around Australia.

-If shore facilities are not adequate for the disposal of oil or garbage, let the marina owner or port authority know.
+Let the marina owner or port authority know if shore facilities are not adequate for the disposal of oil or garbage.

 Operating in the Great Barrier Reef

-The International Maritime Organization has designated the Great Barrier Reef and the Torres Strait as a Particularly Sensitive Sea Area.
+The IMO has designated the Great Barrier Reef and the Torres Strait as a particularly sensitive sea area.

 MARPOL allows some types of waste to be discharged directly into the sea at specific distances from the nearest land.
-The nearest land boundary of the north eastern coast of Australia extends around the outer edge of the Great Barrier Reef and the Torres Strait as shown in the diagram on this page.
+The nearest land boundary of the north eastern coast of Australia extends around the outer edge of the Great Barrier Reef and the Torres Strait.

 Discharges permitted under MARPOL must be measured seaward of this boundary.

-This means that the discharge of garbage and food waste is prohibited within the Great Barrier Reef and the Torres Strait, with the exception of fresh fish waste, including shellfish and small quantities of food used as burley to attract fish for the purpose of fishing or tourist operations.
+This means that it is prohibited to discharge garbage and food waste within the Great Barrier Reef and the Torres Strait, with the exception of fresh fish waste, including shellfish and small quantities of food used as burley to attract fish for the purpose of fishing or tourist operations.

-Fresh fish waste, including shellfish, produced during fishing activities is not considered as garbage and discharge into the sea is permitted.
+Fresh fish waste, including shellfish, produced during fishing activities is not considered as garbage and may be discharged into the sea.

 Under Australian law, pollution or potential pollution incidents must be reported to the authorities.

-For fishing vessels of 400 gross tonnage and above, the reporting requirements will be set out in the vessel’s Shipboard Oil Pollution Emergency Plan.
+For fishing vessels of 400 gross tonnage and above, the reporting requirements for oil pollution will be set out in the vessel’s mandatory shipboard oil pollution emergency plan.

-In circumstances where the loss or discharge of fishing gear, such as ghost nets, long lines, fish traps or any man-made contraptions designed to catch fish poses a significant threat to the marine environment and navigation, the fishing vessel operator is required to report the approximate position and reasons for the loss to the nearest port authority or the Australian Search and Rescue Centre in Canberra.
+When the loss or discharge of fishing gear, such as ghost nets, long lines, fish traps or any man-made contraptions designed to catch fish poses a significant threat to the marine environment and navigation, the fishing vessel operator is required to report the approximate position and reasons for the loss to the nearest port authority or the Australian Rescue Centre in Canberra.